There is more to housing affordability than finding a place with a reasonable rent.

 Further, even among low-income communities, there remains a disparity.

 In each of these cities, high energy cost burdens (ECB) were concentrated in areas often aligning with predominantly minority communities.
-In fact, the authors find that “[v]ery-low-income residents (50% AMI) in predominantly minority neighborhoods experience a 1.56-percentage-point higher ECB than do low-income residents in predominantly non-Hispanic White communities, which equates to a 27% greater ECB on average.”
+The authors find that "[v]ery-low-income residents (50% AMI) in predominantly minority neighborhoods experience a 1.56-percentage-point higher ECB than do low-income residents in predominantly non-Hispanic White communities, which equates to a 27% greater ECB on average."